johnfedoruk/bangular/aio/content/tutorial/toh-pt6.md

 This template looks a lot like the `*ngFor` repeater in the `HeroesComponent` template.

 Unfortunately, adding this element breaks the app.
-Angular can't find a component with a selector that matches `<app-hero-search>`.
+Bangular can't find a component with a selector that matches `<app-hero-search>`.

 The `HeroSearchComponent` doesn't exist yet.
 Fix that.